Hash Browns with Ham and Chunky Vegetables

 1 hash brown

 |Saturated Fat||1 g|

 This stunning dish is like a savory bread pudding studded with colorful, spring vegetables and full of rich flavor.
 By using canola oil and a mix of whole eggs and egg whites, you get the sumptuous flavor of most breakfast bakes without the saturated fat.
 This dish makes entertaining a breeze since you prepare it the night before.
 In the morning, just pop it in the oven, then relax and enjoy your guests.

-Kids will love this healthy, fun dish to start the day.
+Kids will love this hearty, fun dish to start the day.
 It is high in protein and filled with Mexican flavors.

 Smoked Salmon Eggs Benedict with Creamy Dill Caper Sauce

 This dish takes Eggs Benedict to new heights with silky, smoked salmon and a creamy sauce laced with dill and capers.
 Full of decadent flavor and so much healthier than traditional Hollandaise, the sauce made with canola oil is a heavenly alternative.